We often see the same common questions asked over and over about Chromebooks.

 Question 3: I heard that can’t attach my phone or my other peripherals.
 Is this true?

 It used to be true, but now not so anymore.
-The earliest build of Chromebooks had a whole bunch of problems reading the files and organizing them.
-But with the newer Chromebooks, pretty much any Chromebook you can buy today, have ports that are built with modern standards (USB 3.0), and that can read your USB thumb drives, SD cards, and your phones.
+The earliest build of them had a whole bunch of problems reading the files and organizing them.
+But with the newer models, pretty much any Chromebook you can buy today, have ports that are built with modern standards (USB 3.0), and that can read your USB thumb drives, SD cards, and your phones.
 They also have a built-in file manager so you can organize your files- although it’s basic.
 What can you do with these files?
 Pretty much anything you want.
 You can manipulate them with the photo engine, or view them, or store them, or organize them into folders, just like you’re used to on a Windows or Mac based OS.

-So if you need to attach a whole bunch of stuff to your Chromebook, as long as it’s something basic like a thumb drive, keyboard, or mouse, it should be fine.
+So if you need to attach a whole bunch of stuff to your device, as long as it’s something basic like a thumb drive, keyboard, or mouse, it should be fine.
 External hard drives work as well.
 And your phone too.
 You’ll have a basic way to organize your files after connecting a device.

-Question 4: What apps can Chromebooks run?
+Question 4: What apps can they run?

-If you need something portable and on and on the go, a Chromebook makes the perfect companion.
+If you need something portable and on and on the go, it makes the perfect companion.
 Compared to a netbook, it offers a much more friendly user experience and doesn’t have any of the bloat that comes with other operating systems, such as Windows.
 You won’t sign into your Chromebook and find all these offers, icons, and popups from random third parties pre-loaded on your system that you’ll never use, and apps that you can’t remove.
 Although, the Chromebook does have some preloaded apps, but they’re all from Google and you can easily remove them.